nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 [LRM §4.6](https://www.lua.org/manual/5.3/manual.html#4.6) describes how errors are handled within the runtime.

 The normal practice within the runtime and C modules is to throw any detected errors -- that is to unroll the call stack until the error is acquired by a routine that has declared an error handler.
 Such an environment can be established by  [lua_pcall](https://www.lua.org/manual/5.3/manual.html#lua_pcall) and related API functions within C and by the Lua function [pcall](https://www.lua.org/manual/5.3/manual.html#pdf-pcall); this is known as a _protected environment_.
 Errors which occur outside any protected environment are not caught by the Lua application and by default trigger a "panic".
 By default NodeMCU captures the error traceback and posts a new SDK task to print the error before restarting the processor.
-However a `node` library call is available to override this default action.
-For example developers might wish to print the error without restarting the processor) so that the circumstances which triggered the error can be investigated.

-The NodeMCU runtime implements a non-blocking threaded model that is similar to that of `node.js`, and hence most Lua execution is initiated from C event-triggered callback (CB) routines.
-NodeMCU allow full error diagnostics to be recovered from CB unprotected errors by including an additional auxiliary library function that prints a full traceback before triggering processor restart.
+The NodeMCU runtime implements a non-blocking threaded model that is similar to that of `node.js`, and hence most Lua execution is initiated from event-triggered callback (CB) routines within C library modules.
+NodeMCU enables full recovery of error diagnostics from otherwise unprotected Lua execution by adding an additional auxiliary library function [`luaL_pcallx`](#luaL_pcallx).
+All event-driven Lua callbacks within our library modules use `luaL_pcallx` instead of `lua_call`.
+This has the same behaviour if no uncaught error occurs.
+However, in the case of an error that would have previously resulted in a panic, a new SDK task is posted with the error traceback as an upvalue to process this error information.

+The default action is to  print a full traceback and then trigger processor restart, that is a similar outcome as before but with recovery of the full error traceback.
+However the `node.onerror()` library function is available to override this default action; for example developers might wish to print the error without restarting the processor, so that the circumstances which triggered the error can be investigated.

 ### Additional API Functions and Types